 In 2014, the team also will play intrasquad scrimmages and interact with fans during Family Day at InfoCision Stadium at the University of Akron on Aug.
 2.

 Lebron James, Northeast Ohio's hometown basketball superstar - often referred to as "King James" - has a lot to do with the pervasive sense of optimism sweeping through Cleveland.

-James, who's widely recognized as one of basketball's greatest players, recently announced his exhilarating return to the Cleveland Cavaliers NBA team in 2014.
+James, who's widely recognized as one of Basketball's greatest players, recently announced his exhilarating return to the Cleveland Cavaliers NBA team in 2014.

-And, to put it lightly, Clevelanders are having one heck of pre-season party to celebrate his homecoming.
+And, to put it lightly, Clevelanders are having one heck of a pre-season party to celebrate his homecoming.
 It's simply infectious.